 Surgery may be done.
-The type of surgery and when you need it depends on your symptoms and the size and type of aneurysm.
+The type of surgery that is done and when you need it depend on your symptoms and the size and type of aneurysm.

-Call your health care provider for if you develop a lump on your body, whether or not it is painful and throbbing.
+Call your health care provider if you develop a lump on your body, whether or not it is painful and throbbing.

 Controlling high blood pressure may help prevent some aneurysms.
 Follow a healthy diet, get regular exercise, and keep your cholesterol at a healthy level to also help prevent aneurysms or their complications.

 DO NOT smoke.
 If you do smoke, quitting will lower your risk of an aneurysm.